open-telemetry/opentelemetry-specification/specification/overview.md

 This document provides an overview of the pillars of telemetry that OpenTelemetry supports and defines important fundamental terms.

-Additional term definitions can be found in the [glossary](glossary.md).
+You can find additional definitions for the terms in this document in the [glossary](glossary.md).

-## Distributed Tracing
+## Distributed tracing

-A distributed trace is a set of events, triggered as a result of a single logical operation, consolidated across various components of an application.
-A distributed trace contains events that cross process, network and security boundaries.
-A distributed trace may be initiated when someone presses a button to start an action on a website - in this example, the trace will represent calls made between the downstream services that handled the chain of requests initiated by this button being pressed.
+A distributed trace is a set of events that are triggered as a result of a single logical operation and consolidated across various components of an application.
+A distributed trace contains events that cross process, network, and security boundaries.
+For example, a distributed trace might be initiated when someone presses a button to start an action on a website.
+The trace represents calls made between the downstream services that handled the chain of requests initiated by the button being pressed.

 ### Trace

-**Traces** in OpenTelemetry are defined implicitly by their **Spans**.
-In particular, a **Trace** can be thought of as a directed acyclic graph (DAG) of **Spans**, where the edges between **Spans** are defined as parent/child relationship.
+**Traces** in OpenTelemetry are defined implicitly by their spans.
+In particular, you can think of a trace as a directed acyclic graph (DAG) of spans, where the edges between spans are defined as parent/child relationship.

-For example, the following is an example **Trace** made up of 6 **Spans**:
+For example, the following is an example trace made up of 6 spans:

 ```
-Causal relationships between Spans in a single Trace
+Causal relationships between spans in a single trace

         [Span A]  ←←←(the root span)
             |